andybantly/andybantly/README.md

 - 👋 Hi, I’m @andybantly
 - 👀 I’m interested in stuff
-- 🌱 Neat
+- 🌱 I like all things programming.
-- 💞️ I’m looking to collaborate on fractals.
-It is here as MFC-Fractal.
-Codeproject.  https://www.codeproject.com/Articles/353651/Visualizing-Fractals
+- 💞️ I’m looking to collaborate on fractals and SQL.
+See my repository.
-- 📫 How to reach me knutknoblauch@outlook.com
+- 📫 How to reach me andybantly@hotmail.com

 <!---
 andybantly/andybantly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.